unmeshmali25/Building_and_Evaluating_Advanced_RAG/README.md

 IMP : This is a follow-along from Deeplearning.AI's short course.
 But I am using my own keys and data to expand on the implementation.

+PROMPT :
+Where was Unmesh employed in May 2022?

+RESPONSE :
+Unmesh was employed at CEEW as a Sustainable Mobility Research Assistant in May 2022.

 Debugging
 ------------------------------